joe-arul/joe-arul.github.io/_pages/projects.md

 ![Python](https://img.shields.io/badge/python-3670A0?style=for-the-badge&logo=python&logoColor=ffdd54)

-I implement the gradient descent and backpropagation mathematically from scratch, and implement it in Python code.
+I implement gradient descent and backpropagation mathematically from scratch, and implement it in Python code.
 These form as the building blocks of the abstract neural network layers, using which I explore how models learn patterns within data.
 I also test the effects of varying several structural and algorithmic hyperparameters on the learning process.

 Find the project on:
 [![Github](https://badgen.net/badge/icon/GitHub?icon=github&label)](https://github.com/joe-arul/vanillaNetwork.git)